 Method Used for Whitening

-Most of the teeth whitening products available in the market make use of similar active ingredients to whiten your teeth.
+Most of the teeth whitening products available in the market use similar active ingredients to whiten your teeth.
 Opt for custom-fitted whitening trays as they ensure that every tooth receives even and consistent coverage.

 Sensitivity after the Procedure

-At Northgate Dental Centre Ltd., we offer a complete range of dental services in North Edmonton to help boost your oral health.
+At Northgate Dental Centre Ltd., we offer a complete range of dental services in North Edmonton to boost your oral health.
 To know more about our general dentistry or to schedule a visit, contact us today!